aspnet/JitBench/README.md

 For an intro to dotnet CLI I suggest referring to their [docs](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/index).
 We'll describe some of the steps here, but you should refer to the CLI docs as the primary source of information about CLI.
 If you have issues with the CLI please log them [here](https://github.com/dotnet/cli/issues).

-### Step 2: `.\AspNet-Install.ps1 -InstallDir .aspnet -Architecture x64`
+### Step 3a: `.\AspNet-GenerateStore.ps1 -InstallDir .store -Architecture x64 -Runtime win7-x64`

-This downloads pre-optimized ASP.NET binaries and unzips them under `.aspnet`.
+This uses `dotnet store` to generate an optimized package store under `.store`.
 If you want to get an updated set of ASP.NET libraries, start at this step.

 -------------------